-The current evidence reviewed by the expert group included new data from a large meta-analysis of individual

-- patient data from observational studies during the 2009-2010 influenza A H1N1 pandemic conducted by Muthuri et - al. (2014) to assess the association between neuraminidase inhibitors and mortality in patients influenza A(H1N1)pdm09 virus infection.
-Further analyses are expected from this work by Muthuri et al. on effects on - 502 A(H1N1)pdm09 virus infection.
-Further analyses are expected fro 503 pneumonia and length of hospital stay.
+The current evidence reviewed by the expert group included new data from a large meta-analysis of individual patient data from observational studies during the 2009-2010 influenza A H1N1 pandemic conducted by Muthuri et al. (2014) to assess the association between neuraminidase inhibitors and mortality in patients influenza A(H1N1)pdm09 virus infection.
+Further analyses are expected from this work by Muthuri et al. on effects on pneumonia and length of hospital stay.

-504 Pneumonia
+Pneumonia

-In a previous 2013 meta-analysis of observational studies made during or after the 2009 pandemic, Muthuri et al.

-reported that NAI treatment (mostly oseltamivir) was associated with an increased risk of pneumonia diagnosis rapidly worsening illness.
+In a previous 2013 meta-analysis of observational studies made during or after the 2009 pandemic, Muthuri et al. reported that NAI treatment (mostly oseltamivir) was associated with an increased risk of pneumonia diagnosis (OR 2.29; 95% CI 1.16-4.53), most probably reflecting the increasing propensity to treat individuals with severe or rapidly worsening illness.
 Patients treated early (before 48 hours) had a lower risk of pneumonia when compared with patients treated late (OR; 0.35 95% CI 0.24-0.50).
 Patients treated early had a non-significantly lower risk of pneumonia than patients receiving no NAIs (OR 0.73; 95% CI 0.27-2.02).